Published: Thursday, 28th March 2019

 - Head along to your local Area Partnership where this will be discussed

-The survey will close on 26 May.
+The survey will has been extended and will close on 30 June.

 If, as a result of this consultation and other information gathered, the drinking of alcohol in public places is identified as an issue a second consultation will take place to understand the level of support for byelaws to be introduced in these areas.